- Mainstage season

 March 30 at 2 p.m.

 The Rand Theater

-Tickets: $15 general admission admits you to one performance of each play, $5 students and seniors per play.
+Tickets: $7.50 general admission per play, $5 per play for students and seniors.
 Purchase online

 Play development is the heart of American theater, and UMass New Play Lab is our contribution to keeping that heartbeat strong.
 Each year, the team in charge of this project puts its own spin on things, and we can't wait to see how this year's group will innovate to bring us the best and brightest upcoming writers.
 Last year, in addition to producing work by a brilliant professional playwright, we brought student work to the stage to resounding acclaim.
 We’re doing the same this year, and we’re wildly curious to see how this year’s artists will innovate to bring us the best and brightest new plays.